izadiegizabal/adar/README.md

 <img src="https://i.imgur.com/B0DIDUX.png" alt="UI Testing Screenshot" style="height:156px">

 ## Accessibility

-High contrast colours + content descriptions have been used thoughout the app.
+High contrast colours + content descriptions have been used throughout the app.
 Touch targets are big and the interface is easy to use.
 The accessibility has been validated with Google's Accessibility
 Scanner (no issues were found) for both the light and dark themes.

 <img src="https://i.imgur.com/CLxBm3V.jpg" alt="Accessibility Scanner Screenshot" style="width:256px">